 Make a list of things you need to ask that will help you to be properly prepared.
 The answers should dispel the impression that this is some mystical process where they want to catch you off-guard.
 Generally they are not trying to do this.

 Beside the ‘where’, ‘when’ and ‘who’ questions you could consider some of the following:

-E.g. how long should I expect the interview to last?
+E.g. How long should I expect the interview to last?
 Are there any tests?
 Can I prepare anything beforehand?
-Is it ok for me to refer to notes?
+Is it okay for me to refer to notes?